 Horizons is an award-winning national network of community-centered education programs offering economically disadvantaged children an exciting learning environment on private school and university campuses.

 In 2013, Horizons at EA held its first six-week summer program on campus with 30 kindergarten and first grade students from Frederick Douglass Mastery Elementary School in North Philadelphia.
 In 2016, Ardmore Avenue Elementary in Lansdowne was added as a second partner school.
-With a new kindergarten class each summer, the program is expected to reach full capacity in 2020, providing summer learning opportunities for 135 students who return each summer through 8th grade.
+With a new kindergarten class each summer, the program reached full capacity in 2020, providing summer learning opportunities for 135 students who return each summer through 8th grade.

 Our summer program provides meaningful volunteer opportunities for Episcopal Upper School students and the Horizons school year program has volunteer options for Episcopal Middle School students.
-During 2016, more than 100 EA students volunteered.
+Each year, typically more than 100 EA students volunteer.